 For Land Law you might look at one or other of two excellent introductory books (neither will be recommended as core texts); Introduction to Land Law by Roger Smith, (Pearson, 3rd ed., 2013) and Land Law Elizabeth Cooke, (Clarendon Law Series, OUP, 2nd ed., 2012).
 Recommendations on the core text will be given when the module begins.

 There is no advance reading required in preparation for European Union Law.
 However, you may find ‘European Union Law: A Very Short Introduction’ by Anthony Arnull (OUP, 2017) useful to get a sense of what EU Law is about.
 Please note that this is not a core text and that recommendations for the core text will be given when the module begins.
 EU law is an area which is often affected by current affairs.
 If you do not already do so, it is therefore a good idea to get into the habit of regularly reading quality newspapers, ideally across the political spectrum to get a range of perspectives while retaining a healthy critical outlook on what you read.

 For Senior Status students only, in preparation for Criminal Law, we recommend Herring Great Debates in Criminal Law, Macmillan.
 The module textbook is Jonathan Herring, Criminal Law – Text Cases and Materials.

 It may well be that you can buy second-hand books from current students who completed the relevant modules last year and this could save you a considerable amount.
 Guidance will be offered when you begin the semester.

-We look forward to meeting you.
+We look forward to meeting you in September.